mecsa/mecsa-st/README.md

 ![screenshot](https://github.com/mecsa/mecsa-st/blob/master/media/execution_sample.gif)

-## Security analysis carried about by MECSA-ST
+## Security analysis executed by mecsa-st

 * **StartTLS**: A DNS request is performed to retrieve all MX records of the domain tested.
 For each MX, an SMTP connection is established and a TLS communication channel is negotiated.
 If successful, the provided server certificate and the intermediate certificates are downloaded.
 * **x509 Certificate Validation**: The following test are executed to validate the x509 certificates: